 3. The Beacon Score (a.k.a Equifax FICO Risk Score)

-This credit scoring method was developed by the Equifax credit bureau (trademarked and proprietary) to determine and rank an individual's credit worthiness.
+This credit scoring method was developed by the Equifax credit bureau (trademarked and proprietary) to determine and rank an individual's creditworthiness.
 The data used to support the calculation of this score is based on the credit data Equifax has on an individual.
 The score range is from 280 to 850.
-Note: This score method can also be used to calculate your creditworthniess with Transunion and Experian.
+Note: This score method can also be used to calculate your creditworthiness with Transunion and Experian.

 4. The Empirica Score